whdinata/mestara-034cd/mentorship.md

           3 - 4 mentee in a project group to discuss and solve real business problems
         image: images/IMG_6020.JPG
-      - content: >
-          With limited number of mentors so far, we will select 40 mentees from different cities, universities and backgrounds.
-This way, we can make sure that everyone gets equal attention and good quality of coaching.
-        media_position: center
-        media_width: fifty
       - title: Networking
         subtitle: >-
           Every two weeks during mentorship, mentees will catch up among each